barhenthv/Amplosion/README.md

 ### Questions? 🙋

 If you have any questions or suggestions, feel free to open an issue on GitHub, or hit me up on Twitter [@ChristianSelig](https://twitter.com/christianselig).

+### License

+This is open source in the interest of transparency, and I hope this doesn't need to be said but please don't take this as an opportunity to reupload the code and call it your own.